 Benham Gateway; Bettws-y-Coed; Brecon; Cambrian Row; Campus Center; Carpenter Library; Child Study Institute (Little West House); Dalton; Denbigh; Glenmede (main house); Guild; Human Resources; Merion; Pembroke East; West and Arch; Radnor; Rhoads; Rockefeller; Thomas; and Ward.

 Some additional buildings contain partial sprinkler systems.

 Pull Stations.
-Manual pull stations in buildings activate the building evacuation alarms and alert Public Safety when activated.
+Manual pull stations in buildings activate the building evacuation alarms and alert Campus Safety when activated.
 Pull stations should be tripped if a fire is observed or strongly suspected.
 Take a moment to identify and learn how to operate the pull stations in your building.

 Injury or Illness

-Immediately call Public Safety.
+Immediately call Campus Safety.